mysql-time-machine/hbase-snapshotter/README.md

         }
     }

-To write a configuration file, you can start by copying the file config-default.yml and customise it to your own needs.
+To write a configuration file, you can start by copying one of the example files in the `conf` directory and customise it to your own needs.

 ### Hive Schema
-The resulted Hive table will have the same schema as the source HBase table, but the column names will be formatted as *'Familyname_Qualifiername'*.
-A new column will be added to the Hive table named *"k_hbase_key"* for storing the HBase key of this row.
-For now, the columns in Hive will be of type *string* only, but in the future you might be able to provide the types in the config file.
+The resulting Hive table will have the same schema as the source HBase table (as far as it can infer the original MySQL schema, or as completely as possible given the `hbase.schema` list.
+Missing datatypes will default to `STRING`.
+A new column will be added to the Hive table named `k_hbase_row_key` for storing the HBase key of this row.
+For MySQL snapshots, an additional row named `k_replicator_row_status` will be added to the Hive table, denoting whether the row resulted from a schema change.

 ### Usage: